PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-2-crop-yield-estimation.md

 ros2 launch parc_robot_bringup task2_launch.py speed:=0.5
 ```

-We recommend you play around with different speeds to ensure your solution is robust to different speeds.
+Likewise, we recommend you play around with different speeds to ensure your solution is robust to different speeds.

 ### Task Expectations

-The objective of the task is to identify the number of tomato fruits as the robot moves between the two rows of tomato plants. in a world

-Each world will be tested

-drive the robot through a row of crops to identify and communicate the locations of any weeds in the field.
-When the robot reaches the end of the row, it will come to a stop, and you should publish the weed locations to the `/parc_robot/weed_detection` topic.
+The objective of the task is to count the number of red tomato fruits as the robot moves between the two rows of tomato plants.
+When the robot reaches the end of the row, it will come to a stop, and you should publish the total number of red tomato fruits to the `/parc_robot/crop_yield` topic.

 It's important to note that real-time publication of counted tomato fruits is not necessary.
 You can publish the number of tomato fruits after the robot has stopped moving, which you can monitor through the `/parc_robot/robot_status` topic.

-They need to count for the three worlds

 ### Preparing your Solution
 * Your solution should be prepared as ROS packages to be saved in your solution folder.
 Create a node executable file in your ROS package which runs ALL the code you need in your solution.
 Name this node file: `task2_solution.py`.